TradePortProject/tradeport/docs/img/Final Report.md

 > - Runtime behavior of microservices
 > - Inter-service communication

+**CI/CD Pipelines**:

+1. GitHub Actions is used for CI across frontend and backend.
+2. SonarQube and Snyk integrated for quality and vulnerability checks.

+**Microservices**:

+1. Services run independently in Docker containers.
+2. Authentication, User Management, and Product Listing are separate microservices.

+**Inter-service Communication**:

+1. REST APIs secured with JWTs.
+2. Services validate JWTs using a locally cached public key.

 #### 3.1.3 Development View

 > This view describes the software modules and their structure in the development environment.
 It includes: